vpicone/Oh-La-Vache/README.md

 ### Typescript
 Typescript was used because it rules.
 The typehints and refactoring super powers make it a joy to work with _chef kiss_

+## Notes
+- This project uses some fonts not included in this repository.
+You can place your own fonts in a `/static/` directory at the root of the project and update the `@font-family` definitions in `_app.js`
+  - For body copy is the amazing [Colfax](https://processtypefoundry.com/fonts/colfax/)
+  - And for headers is the playful [Munky](https://creativemarket.com/itsmesimon/752146-Munky-font)